 A random spectrum is defined as a set of frequency and amplitude breakpoints, like these:

-To compute the RMS values from these breakpoints we need to compute the area under the curve defined by the breakpoints.
+To compute the root mean square (RMS) values from these breakpoints we need to compute the area under the curve defined by the breakpoints.
 At first glance this appears simple because the area can be split up into a group of squares and triangles, which are easy to compute.
 But note that the triangles are the result of straight lines on log-log graph paper, and not on linear graph paper.
 We can still take advantage of the triangles, however we need to use a special formula for computing the area of triangles on log-log graph paper.

 The definition of a straight line on log-log graphs between two breakpoints (f1,a1) and (f2,a2) is a power relationship, where the slope is the exponent, and the offset is the multiplicative factor.

 The slope and offset that define this straight line, are computed as follows: